holabene/orthanc-load-test/README.md

 > **Warning**: The load test will create a lot of DICOM instances in the Orthanc server, and also perform delete operations on created instances.
 >
-> It is recommended to use a separate Orthanc server for testing and not the production one.
+> **It is recommended to use a separate Orthanc server for testing and not the production one.**
+>
+> Also recommended to upload a few DICOM studies to the Orthanc server before running the load test.

 ```bash
 $ # bring up the local services in docker-compose.yml